pygame/pygame/docs/reST/tut/MoveIt.rst

 Things you may want to work on is maybe having more than one type of object.
-Finding a way to cleanly "delete" objects when you don't want to show them anymore.
-Also updating the display.update() call to pass a list of the areas onscreen that have changed.
+Finding a way to cleanly "delete" objects when you don't want to show them any more.
+Also updating the display.update() call to pass a list of the areas on-screen that have changed.

 There are also other tutorials and examples in pygame that cover these issues.
 So when you're ready to keep learning, keep on reading. :-)